charkops/charkops.github.io/content/posts/building-this-website.md

 The website can be automatically published and hosted with [Netlify](https://www.netlify.com/), [AWS Amplify](https://gohugo.io/hosting-and-deployment/hosting-on-aws-amplify/), [Github pages](https://gohugo.io/hosting-and-deployment/hosting-on-github/), [Render](https://gohugo.io/hosting-and-deployment/hosting-on-render/) and more...

-For me, it's way easier to simply contain the source code and deploy the website to Github pages [Github pages](https://gohugo.io/hosting-and-deployment/hosting-on-github/), so i'll take this route.
+For me, it's way easier to simply contain the source code in a single repository and deploy the website to [Github pages](https://gohugo.io/hosting-and-deployment/hosting-on-github/).

 ## Configuration
 In addition to [Hugo global configuration](https://gohugo.io/overview/configuration/) and [menu configuration](#basic-configuration), **gokarna** lets you define the following parameters in your site configuration (here is a `config.toml`, whose values are default).